Back to work Wikibet — Case Study iGaming · Web · Mobile Web

 No mobile feature parity

 Mobile users could browse games but little else.
-Critical features including account management, security settings, and withdrawal flows were either absent or inaccessible on mobile.
-For a platform handling real money transactions, this wasn't a minor gap.
-It was a product failure.
+Account management, security, and withdrawal flows were absent.
+For a platform handling real money, this was a product failure.

 Inconsistent interface system

 Without a unified component library, screens felt disjointed.
-Navigation patterns shifted across sections, form interactions were inconsistent, and visual hierarchy was unclear.
-This was particularly problematic in high-stakes contexts like deposits and withdrawals.
+Navigation patterns shifted across sections and visual hierarchy was unclear — especially problematic in deposit and withdrawal flows.

 Fragmented account management

-Profile settings, security, notifications, and withdrawal functions were scattered across the interface with no central hub.
-Users had no clear mental model of where to find critical account functions, creating friction in moments that required trust.
+Profile, security, notifications, and withdrawal functions were scattered with no central hub.
+Users had no clear mental model of where to find critical account functions.

 Foundation first